 - See our Flushing Water Systems FAQs (PDF) for guidelines.

 The Meter Maintenance work group conducts meter reading and provides routine and emergency response to water meter problems including leaks, unusual consumption rates, and water pressure concerns.

 One major undertaking of the Meter Maintenance work group is oversight of the Automated Meter Reading (AMR) project.
 The benefits of an automated meter reading system include convenience for both the City and the customer.
 With AMR, the meter readers can collect meter readings much quicker and more safely by simply driving past meter locations.

 The electronic meters will assist customers in detecting leaks and will assist utility staff in detecting malfunctioning or tampered meters.
 Additionally, this timely information, coupled with analysis, can help both utility staff and customers better manage the City’s potable water usage.

 The City of Durham is required to test for lead and copper every three years.

 Our most recent results come from tests conducted in 2019.
 The analysis found no detectable lead in the drinking water leaving our treatment facilities.
 During a testing year, samples are collected and analyzed after standing unused in the plumbing of a number of volunteer homes for at least six hours --usually overnight.

 We’re happy to announce our water wins taste tests!

 Panelists at the 2019 Annual Conference of the N.C.
-Water Works Association - Water Environment Association sampled tap water from across the state and declared water from our Williams Water Treatment Plant the best in North Carolina.
+Water Works Association - Water Environment Association sampled tap water from across the state.
+They declared water from our Williams Water Treatment Plant the best in North Carolina!